toss/es-git/docs/reference/classes/TreeEntry.md

 > **filemode**(): `number`

-Get the UNIX file attributes of a tree entry
+Get the UNIX file attributes of a tree entry.

 #### Returns